 At all times students will be under the guidance of one of our ocean sport instructors.
 All our instructors are qualified with their respective sport.

 You don’t need any experience, just some warm clothing and a pair of sports shoes.
 We provide the sailing jackets and safety equipment.
-If it is fine then there is no place more beautiful – if it's windy there is no place more exhilarating!
+If it's a fine day then there is no place more beautiful, and if it's windy there is no place more exhilarating!

 A hands-on course that introduces people to sailing on keelboats.